kotoMJ/image-analyzer-android/README.md

 `Use mockDebug Build Variant.`

-Use **MOCK** flavour to run application without need to register app to fabric.
+Use **MOCK** flavour to run application without need to register app to fabric.<br/>
-Use **DEBUG** variant to run application without need to configure app signing.
+Use **DEBUG** variant to run application without need to configure app signing.<br/>

 # Run Code Coverage locally

 Run `sh jacoco.sh` in the root of project.
-If you run it on MacOs it will open Chrome and display generated HTMLs.
+If you run it on MacOs it will open Chrome and display generated HTMLs.<br/>

-Otherwise you will find html files in build directories:
+Otherwise you will find html files in build directories:<br/>
-./module-core/build/reports/jacocoUnitTestReport/html/index.html
+./module-core/build/reports/jacocoUnitTestReport/html/index.html<br/>
-./module-face-detection/build/reports/jacocoUnitTestReport/html/index.html
+./module-face-detection/build/reports/jacocoUnitTestReport/html/index.html<br/>
-./module-text-recognition/build/reports/jacocoUnitTestReport/html/index.html
+./module-text-recognition/build/reports/jacocoUnitTestReport/html/index.html<br/>
-./mobile/build/reports/jacocoUnitTestReport/html/index.html
+./mobile/build/reports/jacocoUnitTestReport/html/index.html<br/>

 # Special thanks to sources